Robin Chan (footballer)

-Robin Chan is a retired Malaysian-American soccer player who coaches the Florida Institute of Technology men's soccer team.
+Robin Chan is a Malaysian retired footballer who coaches the Florida Institute of Technology men's soccer team.
 He played professionally in the USISL.

 Player

 Although born in Malaysia, Chan grew up in Walton-on-Thames in England.
 In 1987, he moved to the United States and entered the Florida Institute of Technology where he played on the men's soccer team from 1987 to 1990.
 In 1988, the Panthers won the NCAA Men's Division II Soccer Championship while Chan was named the tournament Offensive MPV.
 Chan was a 1990 Second Team NCAA Division II All American.
 He graduated with a bachelor's degree in 1991. and is a member of the Florida Tech Athletic Hall of Fame.
 In 2008, Chan was inducted into the Sunshine State Conference Hall of Fame.

 Professional

 In 1992, he signed with the Orlando Lions of the USISL.
 He was a 1992 First Team USISL All Star.
 In 1994, he signed with the Cocoa Expos.
 In 1997, he played for the Carolina Dynamo of the USISL A-League which finished runner-up in the championship game.
 In 1998, he returned to Florida to join the Orlando Nighthawks.
 He returned to the Expos by at least 2003 and played through the 2005 season.